- Office Etiquette

 Example Responses to Personal Compliments

-Compliment: I like your top.
+Compliment: I love your shirt.

-Response: Thank you, they do their best.Compliment: Your children are so well behaved.
+Response: Thank you, they do their best!Compliment: Your children are so well-behaved.

 Example Responses to Professional Compliments at Work